 It’s never too late to learn a new instrument, and studies have found the process can improve your memory, boost concentration and reduce stress.

-Sign up for one-on-one lessons or tune in to instructors on YouTube for a DIY approach.
+Sign up for one-on-one lessons, tune in to instructors on YouTube or check out a how-to guide for your instrument of choice.
 Make music with new friends at a weekly jam session or join a community orchestra.

 Dancing is a wonderful way to meet new friends and stay active in your retirement.
 There are so many styles of dance to choose from, you’re sure to find one that matches your physical ability and musical taste.